Pandora Papers: Rich and powerful deny wrongdoing after dump of purported secrets - Up News Info

 Set up between 2007 and 2010, seven of these companies had borrowed and invested at least $1.3 billion, the report said.

-In 2020, following a dispute with three Chinese state-controlled banks, Ambani – the chairman of Reliance Group, India’s biggest conglomerate – had told a London court his net worth was zero.
+In 2020, following a dispute with three Chinese state-controlled banks, Ambani, the chairman of Reliance Group, had told a London court his net worth was zero.

 Ambani did not immediately respond to a Reuters request seeking comment.